 If you keep your dog interested then they won't suffer from boredom so much.

 Common Signs of a Bored and Tired Dog

-Many of these symptoms can be related to other issues, like separation anxiety, poor socialization and even illness, but a good starting point is to keep your dog mentally stimulated.
+Many of these symptoms of bored dogs can be related to other issues, like separation anxiety, poor socialization, and even illness, but a good starting point is to keep your dog mentally stimulated.

-Here is a list of some of the most commonly seen signs that your dog is bored to tears.
+Here is a list of some of the most commonly seen signs that your dog might be bored to tears.

 - Poor or inconsistent eating habits